EnVision-Research/NEST-rPPG/README.md

   <img src="./Images/Framework.png" style="width:70%;" />
 </div>

-A large-scale domain generalization beachmark for rPPG task.
+The first large-scale domain generalization beachmark for rPPG task.

 Very easy to run and enjoy it.